Relive the 90s Fashion Decade With These 85 Iconic Trends

 Donatella Versace with Kate Moss and Naomi Campbell at ‘Diamonds Are Forever’ Millennium Celebration, Syon House, London, June 1999; Victoria Beckham; Jennifer Lopez on the red carpet; Paris Hilton with chainmail and a pink lunchbox bag; Elizabeth Hurley; Naomi Campbell on Versace Fall 1998 Runway.

-The chainmail-style fabric was brought back to life after Gianni Versace created a wearable dress that took the 90s fashion scene by storm.
+The chainmail-style fabric was brought back to life after Gianni Versace created a wearable dress that stormed the 90s fashion scene.

 90s fashion corsets - 1990s corsets, nineties corsets, 90 fashion decade